 Pilot plant is up and running

-Constantine Karayannopouulos said about himself that, as a chemical engineer with his experience and background, he knows how to start with an idea, using sophisticated engineering and technology aspect to develop it into a cash flow project.
+Constantine Karayannopouulos said about himself that, as a chemical engineer with his experience and background, he knows how to start with an idea, using sophisticated engineering and technology aspects to develop it into a cash flow projection.